Chapter 9: Nodes and Edges#

 Node Abilities#

-In Object-Spatial Programming, walkers often carry the intelligence—they traverse the graph, maintain state, and make decisions.
+So far, we have seen how walkers can be programmed with intelligence to traverse a graph and collect information.
 But in Jac, nodes are not just passive data containers.
-They can have their own abilities—functions that trigger when a specific kind of walker arrives.
+They can have their own abilities—methods that are specifically designed to trigger when a certain type of walker arrives.
 This two-way dynamic enables powerful, flexible interactions between walkers and the graph they explore.

 Usecase: Uninformed State Agent#